 Having universal adapters is the best idea while traveling in Africa.

-Consider Buying European and U.K. Outlet Adapters At hotels, lodges, and some permanent tented camps, you will likely find 220-volt AC, 50-cycle current.
+Consider buying European and U.K. Outlet Adapters.
+At hotels, lodges, and some permanent tented camps, you will likely find 220-volt AC, 50-cycle current.

 Most modern electronic appliances can operate on this current – check your devices for the voltage requirements printed on them.